dlmcpaul/EnphaseCollector/README.md

 -e SPRING_PROFILES_ACTIVE=influxdb \
 dlmcpaul/enphasecollector
 ```
-where password is likely to be the last 6 characters of your envoy controller serial number
+where envoy-password is likely to be the last 6 characters of your envoy controller serial number

-Example #2 in standalone mode with no storage
+Example #2 in standalone mode with internal database storage

 ```
 docker run \